lydienduvent/Works/Literature/Awakening.md

 as He closed His mouth, I witnessed not the flame, but
 that which lay beyond it.
 An empty nothingness,
 so vast and so sable as to siphon the light from the flame,
-consuming it like a gloaming vortex, a void
+consuming it like a ravenous vortex, a void
 from which nothing could ever hope to escape.

 And thereupon, I beheld the oblivion for what it truly was: